 Table 1.
 Research Structure

 Table 2.
 Theories of Corporate Groups Liability

 Table 3.
 Types of Enterprise Liability

 Table 4.
 Survey of Regulations

 Table 5.
 Survey of Court Decisions

 Table 6.
 Property relations.
-Whether the subsidiary and the parent corporation jointly own property that is not completely separated
+Whether the subsidiary and the parent corporation jointly own assets that are not fully segregated

 Table 7.
 Scope of the OECD Due Diligence Guidance for RBC

-CHAPTER ONE: INTRODUCTION
+1 CHAPTER: INTRODUCTION

-1.1.
-Introductory Note: Background to the Study
+1.1 Introductory Note: Background to the Study

 This century can be called the era of corporations.
+The vast majority of current business participants are involved through the form of a legal entity called a corporation, many of them conduct their business under the structure of a corporate group.
+Those large corporations are made up of their subsidiaries and affiliated ones1.
+The continuous growth of corporate group is considered a legal and business, economic and social phenomenon.
 One of the key factors that contributed to the expansion and development of economic and business relationships alongside modern industrial, technological and scientific development is the establishment of a business corporation as a channel to participate business relationship locally and globally.
 There is no doubt that corporate groups have been shaping the world's economy these days.
-Nowadays, corporate groups (most of them are multinational/transnational corporations) are much more powerful than some countries; their employees outnumbering the labour force and revenue surpassing Gross Domestic Product of an entire country.
-Those large corporations are designated by their subsidiaries.
-UN stated this phenomenon that 'today's global economy is characterized by global value chains (GVCs), in which intermediate goods and services are traded in fragmented and internationally dispersed production processes' in its World Investment Report 2013, and it continued as 'GVCs are typically coordinated by TNCs, with cross-border trade of inputs and outputs taking place within their networks of affiliates, contractual partners and arm's-length suppliers.
+Nowadays, corporate groups are much more powerful than some countries; their employees outnumbering the labour force and revenue surpassing Gross Domestic Product of an entire country.
+The groups also mostly become conglomerates, multinational and transnational corporations.
+UN stated this phenomenon that 'today's global economy is characterized by global value chains (GVCs), in which intermediate goods and services are traded in fragmented and internationally dispersed production processes'2 in its World Investment Report 2013, and it continued as 'GVCs are typically coordinated by transnational corporations (TNCs), with cross-border trade of inputs and outputs taking place within their networks of affiliates, contractual partners and arm's-length suppliers.
 TNC-coordinated GVCs account for some 80 per cent of global trade.
 Patterns of value-added trade in GVCs are shaped to a significant extent by the investment decisions of TNCs.
-TNCs coordinate GVCs through complex webs of supplier relationships and various governance modes, from direct ownership of foreign affiliates to contractual relationships to arm's-length dealings.2 Practically, legally and politically corporate groups draw attention because of their economic power.
+TNCs coordinate GVCs through complex webs of supplier relationships and various governance modes, from direct ownership of foreign affiliates to contractual relationships to arm's-length dealings.3 In a nutshell, practically, legally and politically corporate groups draw attention because of their economic power.